Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 Why do we need an advanced actor-critic (A2C)?
 Before A2C, we already have some policy gradient method variants like REINFORCE.
 However, these methods are not stable in training.
 This is due to the large variance in the reward signal, which is used to update the policy.
 A solution to reduce this variance is introducing a baseline for it.
-A2C adopts a critic value function conditioned on **state** as the baseline.
-And compute the difference between the state value and Q value as the **advantage**.
+A2C adopts a critic value function conditioned on **state** as the baseline and compute the difference between the state value and Q value as the **advantage**.

 .. math::